upalr/Python-camp/2.Python Data Science Toolbox (Part 2)/2.List comprehensions and genera/readme.md

 ![9.list-comprehensions-vs-generators.PNG](https://github.com/upalr/Python-camp/blob/master/2.Python%20Data%20Science%20Toolbox%20(Part%202)/2.List%20comprehensions%20and%20genera/images/9.list-comprehensions-vs-generators.PNG)

+## 3.3 Printing values from Generators

 Here we can see that looping over a generator expression produces the elements of the analogous list.
 We can also pass a generator to the function **list()** to create the list.

 ![10.printing-generators.PNG](https://github.com/upalr/Python-camp/blob/master/2.Python%20Data%20Science%20Toolbox%20(Part%202)/2.List%20comprehensions%20and%20genera/images/10.printing-generators.PNG)